afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 ## Brief description of most relevant modules

-For detailed description, see the doxigen's documentation at [SimWheel.h](../../src/include/SimWheel.h).
+For detailed description, see the Doxigen's documentation at [SimWheel.h](../../src/include/SimWheel.h).

 ### DigitalPolledInput and descendant classes